riipandi/riipandi.github.io/README.md

 # riipandi.github.io

-Dummy repository for Github project page
+This is dummy repository for Github project page.